Yash-Vekaria/genai-assistants/README.md

 5. **Install GenAI Extension**

-   - Install a Generative AI browser extension from the official Chrome Web Store.
+   - Install a Generative AI browser extension to audit from the official Chrome Web Store.
+To evaluate this browser extension, different interactions can be performed with the extension.
+If you are interested in performing the exact experiments performed in this paper with GenAI browser assistants, refer to Section 5 of the paper for more details.

-6. **Inspect Traffic**
+6. **Inspect Traffic** (Optional)

    - Use Mitmproxy’s web interface to monitor and analyze intercepted HTTP/S traffic.